 Recipe for Certo and Grape Juice:

 A. Thank you for sharing your experience with Certo.
-We have been flooded with requests for the recipe: two teaspoons of Certo in three ounces of grape juice three times a day.
+Huge numbers of readers have asked for the recipe: two teaspoons of Certo in three ounces of grape juice three times a day.
 We have also heard from people who take one tablespoon of Certo in a full glass of grape juice just once a day.
 As with most home remedies, the dose is not based in science and could be adjusted.

 If you would like to get more details on both the gin-soaked raisin remedy and the Certo and grape juice remedy (plus Sam Houston’s grape juice, apple juice and apple cider vinegar remedy) you may want to consider our book Quick & Handy Home Remedies.
 Not only will you learn far more about these approaches to treating arthritis, but you will discover hundreds of other simple solutions to common ailments.
 Here is a link to learn more.